Scissor-tailed flycatcher

-The scissor-tailed flycatcher (Tyrannus forficatus), also known as the Texas bird-of-paradise and swallow-tailed flycatcher, is a long-tailed bird of the genus Tyrannus, whose members are collectively referred to as kingbirds.
-The kingbirds are a group of large insectivorous (insect-eating) birds in the tyrant flycatcher (Tyrannidae) family.
-The scissor-tailed flycatcher is found in North and Central America.
+The scissor-tailed flycatcher (Tyrannus forficatus), known as swallow-tailed flycatcher or scissorstail, is a long-tailed insectivorous bird of the genus Tyrannus, whose members are collectively referred to as kingbirds.
+Its scientific name used to be Muscivora forficata until it was changed to Tyrannus forficatus.
+It is found in North and Central America, and is Oklahoma's State Bird.